 The Eternal Word speaks to us first in a language imprinted on creation itself.
 In every blade of grass, in every bird that takes wing, in the storm at sea and in the azure blue sky, in all this the Eternal Word is speaking his truth about who he is and who we are meant to be.

 The Eternal Word became flesh, that is, he took as his own a human nature and became a man.
 He spoke to us in the language of human speech, though we did not for the most part hear him or believe that what he was saying was true.
 Many became angry with him for what he said and sought to silence him.
 This silencing took the form of a cross and a grave.
 These gestures of our refusal spoke louder than any words.

 The Eternal Word made flesh spoke more eloquently deprived of human speech than in all of his carefully chosen words.

 In the hours of Holy Saturday, a great silence overtakes the Church.
 Our silence commemorates that God in Christ descended to where no human word is uttered or heard— the silence of the grave.
 Yet even in that silence God is speaking.

 In fact, the Eternal Word utters his loudest cry as he moves into death.

 He descends to the dead like a great warrior, every step he takes resounding like the waves breaking upon the shore and his every movement reverberating in time and eternity like an earthquake that shakes the foundations of creation.
 He calls out to the dead by name as he called forth Lazarus from the tomb: “Come forth”.

 On this day, in the silence of Holy Saturday, the Eternal Word spoke and death was transformed forever.
-No longer is death an end, but now by Christ’s command, a way that leads to him.
+No longer is death an end; now by Christ’s command, it is a way that leads to him.